ossf/scorecard-action/README.md

         * `admin:org > read:org`
         * `admin:repo_hook > read:repo_hook`
         * `write:discussion > read:discussion`

-    - Create and copy the token value.
+2. Copy the token value.

-2. [Create a new repository secret](https://github.com/<org>/<repo>/settings/secrets/actions/new) with the following settings:
+3. [Create a new repository secret](https://github.com/<org>/<repo>/settings/secrets/actions/new) with the following settings:
     - Name: `SCORECARD_TOKEN`
     - Value: the value of the token created in step 1 above.